Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 **You need to configure ATM1 to route all traffic from Asia to an endpoint in Australia.**

-Which three actions should you perform in sequence from the Azure portal?
+Which **three actions should you perform in sequence from the Azure portal**?
 To answer, move the appropriate actions from the list of actions to the answer area and arrange them in the correct order.

 Based on the image provided, here is the extracted content in Markdown format: